tprasadtp/go-githubapp/examples/go-github-readme/README.md

 > - This is minimal _example_ and is **NOT** covered by semver compatibility guarantees.
 >   Use [gh-app-token] for a stable CLI which also supports keys stored in KMS and various
 >   PKCS formats.
-> - This example uses `replace` directive, thus it might be necessary to initialize
+> - This example is its own module and if you make changes to `go-githubapp` it may not
->   go workspaces to run this example.
+>   be reflected without using go workspaces or replace directive.

 ## Usage